Neubauer Family Assistant Professor

-My first name is pronounced "blaze," and my full name is pronounced "blazer" (with a strategic pause).
+My first name is pronounced "blaze," and my full name is pronounced "blazer."
+I prefer to be called Blase rather than Professor Ur or Dr. Ur, both of which sound a bit ridiculous.
 I am also a musician and photographer, and previously a theatre designer.
 I go on bicycle trips, collect records, travel all over the place, and couchsurf.
 I am a very proud native of New Jersey.